 - Vardenafil (Levitra, Staxyn)

 Some of our UT Urology patients don’t want to use medication for the ED, or they have found they have side effects (see below).
 They may respond to other treatments.
 We have the option of direct injections of alprostadil into the base of the penis.
 Testosterone replacement therapy can also be effective.
 Vacuum penis pumps pull blood into the penis, creating an erection.

 Natural treatments, such as adding vigorous aerobic exercise can solve a person’s ED.
 So, they can address issues such as stress or obesity.

 What are the Side Effects of Treating Erectile Dysfunction?

 Lifestyle changes don’t involve side effects.
 The use of medications to treat ED does come with side effects, however.
 Erectile dysfunction medications can have these possible side effects: flushing, nasal congestion, headaches, visual changes, backaches, and upset stomach.
 They can’t be used if the patient is already taking nitrate drugs, has heart disease, or hypotension (very low blood pressure).

 Coverage of medication such as Viagra for ED varies widely depending on the patient’s insurance carrier.
 Medicare covers sildenafil (Viagra, Revatio).
 For more serious physical ED, insurance will often cover treatments such as penis pumps.
 At UT Urology, we work with your insurance provider to gain the highest level of coverage possible.

-If you are interested in learning more about erectile dysfunction, or would like to schedule an appointment contact UT Urology today.
-We proudly serve patients from Chattanooga, Cleveland, and East Ridge TN and surrounding areas.
+If you are interested in learning more about erectile dysfunction or would like to schedule an appointment with one of our experienced physicians, contact UT Urology today.
+We proudly serve patients from Chattanooga, Cleveland, East Ridge, TN, and surrounding areas.
 Call (423) 778-5910 or fill out our online contact form to schedule a consultation.